tajiknomi/Browsers_MasterKey_Extractor/README.md

 ![Alt text](/screenshots/1.JPG?raw=true "Optional Title")

-Encrypted data files of each browser are extracted and placed it their respective folders [path/to/output/dir]
+The utility has organised encrypted data files and master key of each browser at [path/to/output/dir]

 ![Alt text](/screenshots/2.JPG?raw=true "Optional Title")